yet2meet/Yolov8-XiaomiSU7-vs-Porsche-Detection/README.md

 ##  Requirements: Software
 To run this project, you need a Python environment (Python 3.8+) with the necessary dependencies installed.

-**Installation Command:**
-Please run the following command in the terminal to install the required libraries:

 ```bash
 pip install -r requirements.txt